Skip to main content

 Manage Datasets

 Datasets can be used to track test cases you would like to evaluate your LLM on.
-Each dataset is made up of DatasetItems which include input and optional expected_output and metadata fields.
+Each dataset is made up of dictionary with any key value pairs.
+When getting started, we recommend having an input and optional expected_output fields for example.
 These datasets can be created from:

 • Python SDK: You can use the Python SDK to create an dataset and add items to it.